 Key Areas Covered by Title 22 California

-- Facility Licensing and Operation: Title 22 outlines the requirements for obtaining and maintaining an assisted living facility license.
+- Licensing and Facility Operations: Title 22 outlines the requirements for obtaining and maintaining an assisted living facility license.
 This includes guidelines on the application process, the qualifications needed for staff, and the standards for physical facilities.

 - Resident Rights and Protections: The regulations emphasize the rights of residents, ensuring they receive adequate care, respect, and privacy.
 This includes provisions for resident admissions, assessments, care plans, and the handling of grievances.

-- Staffing Requirements: Title 22 specifies the necessary qualifications for staff, including the requirement for administrators to hold an RCFE administrator certificate.
-It also sets forth mandatory training programs, such as RCFE administrator certification training, to ensure that staff are adequately prepared to meet residents’ needs.
+- Staff Qualifications and Training: Title 22 specifies the necessary qualifications for staff, including the requirement for Administrators to hold an RCFE Administrator certificate.
+It also sets forth mandatory training programs, such as RCFE Administrator certification training, to ensure that staff are adequately prepared to meet residents’ needs.

 - Health and Safety Standards: The regulations mandate various health and safety protocols, including sanitation, medication management, emergency preparedness, and proper nutritional standards.
 Facilities must establish a California RCFE emergency disaster plan to address potential emergencies and ensure resident safety.